Snaipe/libcsptr/README.md

 ## What this is

-This project is a tentative attempt to bring smart pointer constructs to the (GNU) C programming language.
+This project is an attempt to bring smart pointer constructs to the (GNU) C programming language.

 ### Features